Profile

 Quick Answer: Should You Choose eToro or IG?

-Both eToro and IG are strong FCA-regulated brokers, but they suit different traders. eToro works best for beginners and casual investors thanks to its commission-free stocks and copy trading.
+Both eToro and IG are strong FCA-regulated brokers heading into 2026, but they suit different traders. eToro works best for beginners and casual investors thanks to its commission-free stocks and copy trading.
 IG is better for active traders needing advanced tools, tighter spreads, and deep market access.

 How Do eToro and IG Compare at a Glance?